jgaryi/E115_BirdWatchingApp/README.md

 - Rupicola peruvianus, 158
 - Tinamus osgoodi, 20

 The dataset, approximately 565 MB in size, was collected from the following source: [**1**](https://xeno-canto.org/about/xeno-canto).
-The data will be used for transfer learning based on an base BirdNet model to improve the accuracy of species prediction base don the acoustic data collected by users.
+The data will be used for building a transfer learning model based on base BirdNet model to improve the accuracy of species prediction using the acoustic data collected by users.

 **2. For the LLM-RAG Model**
 We compiled detailed bird information from three authoritative sources: [**2**](https://www.peruaves.org/), [**3**](https://ebird.org/home), [**4**](https://en.wikipedia.org/wiki/Main_Page).